 Be tolerant of any minor damage that wildlife causes e.g. digging.

 Avoid contact with dangerous wildlife.
 In the Blue Mountains, snakes are the most likely dangerous garden visitors.
 Do not disturb, handle or interfere with snakes.
 If removal is necessary, contact a licensed snake handler.
+But do remember, other wildlife species can become aggressive, especially if they are caring for youngsters.
+Be considerate, maintain distance and do not alarm the parents!

-To create a wildlife friendly garden, start by establishing a range of the indigenous plant species listed in the above Planning and plant selection section.
+To create a wildlife friendly garden, start by establishing a range of the local plant species listed in the above Planning and plant selection section.
 Nursery staff will be able to help with additional suggestions, and advise if hard to get species are available for sale.

 As discussed, establish dense layers of vegetation.
-Many indigenous wildlife species avoid open spaces and keep close to dense patches of vegetation, for protection from predators.
+Many wildlife species avoid open spaces and keep close to dense patches of vegetation, for protection from predators.

 Dense plantings of ferns and shrubs attract small foraging birds (P Ardill 2025) Dense plantings of ferns and shrubs attract small foraging birds